 green?
 Green building means improving the way that homes and

-homebuilding sites use energy, water, and materials to reduce
+homebuilding sites use energy, water, and materials to cut.

-over the many years it will be lived in.
+being built and over the many years lived in.

 Did You Know?

 Did you know that a typical home can cause twice

 the greenhouse gas emissions of the typical car?

 Energy efficiency is the place to start.
 That's because the